markjivko/enjin-php-sdk/README.md

 ## Installation

-Simply clone this Git repository and use inside your PHP projects using a PSR-4 Autoloader.
+Simply clone this Git repository and use a PSR-4 Autoloader.

 ## Quick Start